sedurCode/lighthousemap_sonification/README.md

-# Beacon map
+# Lighthouse map Sonification
+This repository (will) hosts a sonification of the blinking beacon map.

-This map shows all the blinking beacons from [OpenStreetMap](https://www.openstreetmap.org/).
+The beacon map shows all the blinking beacons from [OpenStreetMap](https://www.openstreetmap.org/).
 ![Demo time](https://geodienst.github.io/lighthousemap/demo.gif)
 More specifically, it asks the [Overpass API](https://www.overpass-api.de) for all elements with an `seamark:light:sequence` attribute, decodes these, and displays them as coloured circles on the map using [Leaflet](https://leafletjs.com).
 It also tries to take the `seamark:light:range` and `seamark:light:colour` into account.

 ## Overpass API